Mariners vs. Yankees Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Ty France, Gleyber Torres and others in the Seattle Mariners-New York Yankees matchup at Yankee Stadium on Wednesday at 7:05 PM ET.
+The Seattle Mariners visit the New York Yankees at Yankee Stadium on Thursday at 7:05 PM ET.
+Those looking to place a player prop bet can find odds on Julio Rodriguez, Gleyber Torres and others in this contest.

 Bet on this matchup or its props with BetMGM!